permutationlock/hakyll_blog/posts/blog-emscripten_c_applications.md

 resize on web!

-If we want to have the canvas completely fill the browser window and eliminate any white edges, we can simply add the following header tag to `static/index.html`:
+If we want to have the canvas completely fill the browser window and eliminate any white edges, we can add a header with and some CSS styling to `static/index.html`.

 ```HTML
 <!-- static/index.html -->